By Lauren Hicks, Communications Administrator, MLPAO

 “I think medical laboratory workers need to hear that we need them.
 We welcome them to our communities,” said Mercredi.
 “The work they do is vital in ensuring that the health quality is improved in the north and that we prevent people from dying needlessly due to a lack of access to proper medical services that many in Ontario take for granted.”

-This article appeared in our Summer 2019 issue of the ADVOCATE, "Optimizing Scope: MLA/Ts at Work."
+This article first appeared in our Summer 2019 issue of the ADVOCATE, "Optimizing Scope: MLA/Ts at Work."
 Members can access this and other articles through our App.
-Contact email@example.com for the password!
+Contact firstname.lastname@example.org for the password!